zenml-io/zenml/docs/book/guides/low-level-api/chapter-6.md

 ## Read from a dynamic datasource

 Let's also slightly change our pipeline to add our new step.
-For this guide, we have set up a [public BigQuery table]() that simulates a real world setting of reading from a production database.
-The data in the public BigQuery table is just MNIST data but new data is added every day.
+For this guide, we have set up a Mock APU that simulates a real world setting of reading from an external API.
+The data in the API is just MNIST data but new data is added every day, and we query the new data each time the pipeline runs.

 ```python
 import numpy as np